CBT for Worry London

 Doesn’t Everyone Worry?

 Everybody worries from time to time.
 It’s normal to worry at times of stress, i.e., when you are trying to conceive, going for a job interview, thinking of changing jobs, or perhaps leaving your relationship.
-But there is a difference between “normal” worry, and unhelpful or unproductive worry.
-Those who suffer with GAD tend to engage in unproductive worry.
+But there is a difference between appropriate worry, and unproductive worry.
+Those who suffer with GAD tend to engage in unproductive worry and experience unhelpful thoughts and feelings that keep the worry cycle going.

 Unproductive worry has the following qualities: